datacommonsorg/docsite/data_model.md

 Every node and triple also have some important properties that indicate the origin of the data.

--  `[Provenance](https://datacommons.org/browser/Provenance)`: All triples have a provenance, typically the URL of the data provider's website; for example, [www.abs.gov.au](https://datacommons.org/browser/dc/base/AustraliaStatistics).
-In addition, all entity types also have a provenance, defined with a DCID, such as `[AustraliaStatistics](https://datacommons.org/browser/dc/base/AustraliaStatistics)`.
+-  [`Provenance`](https://datacommons.org/browser/Provenance): All triples have a provenance, typically the URL of the data provider's website; for example, [www.abs.gov.au](https://datacommons.org/browser/dc/base/AustraliaStatistics).
+In addition, all entity types also have a provenance, defined with a DCID, such as [`AustraliaStatistics`](https://datacommons.org/browser/dc/base/AustraliaStatistics).
 It also (For many property types, which are defined by the Data Commons schema, their provenance is always [datacommons.org](datacommons.org).)
--  `[Source](https://datacommons.org/browser/Source)`: This is a property of a provenance, and a dataset, usually the name of an organization that provides the data or the schema.
+-  [`Source`](https://datacommons.org/browser/Source): This is a property of a provenance, and a dataset, usually the name of an organization that provides the data or the schema.
 For example, for provenance [www.abs.gov.au](www.abs.gov.au), the source is the [Australian Bureau of Statistics](https://datacommons.org/browser/dc/s/AustralianBureauOfStatistics).
--  `[Dataset](https://datacommons.org/browser/Dataset)`: This is the name of a specific dataset provided by a provider.
+-  [`Dataset`](https://datacommons.org/browser/Dataset): This is the name of a specific dataset provided by a provider.
 Many sources provide multiple datasets.
-For example, the source Australian Bureau of Statistics provides two datasets, `[Australia Statistics](https://datacommons.org/browser/dc/d/AustralianBureauOfStatistics_AustraliaStatistics)` (not to be confused with the provenance above), and `[Australia Subnational Administrative Boundaries](https://datacommons.org/browser/dc/d/AustralianBureauOfStatistics_AustraliaSubnationalAdministrativeBoundaries)`.
+For example, the source Australian Bureau of Statistics provides two datasets, [Australia Statistics](https://datacommons.org/browser/dc/d/AustralianBureauOfStatistics_AustraliaStatistics) (not to be confused with the provenance above), and [Australia Subnational Administrative Boundaries](https://datacommons.org/browser/dc/d/AustralianBureauOfStatistics_AustraliaSubnationalAdministrativeBoundaries).

 ![Knowledge graph](/assets/images/dc/concept12.png){: width="600"}